SupeRuier/awesome-active-learning/contents/AL_applications.md

 - [Active content popularity learning and caching optimization with hit ratio guarantees [2020, IEEE Access]](https://ieeexplore.ieee.org/abstract/document/9159587): Similar to the last one but with more details.
 A query is defined as the response received from the user terminal to the system.
 - [Active Learning for Network Traffic Classification: A Technical Survey [2021, Arxiv]](https://arxiv.org/pdf/2106.06933.pdf)
 - Active Sensing for Communications by Learning [2021]
+- Learning from the Best: Active Learning for Wireless Communications [2024, IEEE Wirel.
+Commun.]

 ## Crowd Counting